HydroIT/MG-MAS/README.md

      self.model.fit(x, y, nb_epoch=epochs, batch_size=self.batch_size, callbacks=self.callbacks_list)
 ```

-###
+###Judge LSTM (`JudgeLSTM.py`)
+An attempt at neural-network-based evaluation function for midi files.
+Final result gives a probability for each "genre" from the following list:

+	0. corpus.getComposer('bach')
+	1. corpus.getComposer('beethoven')
+	2. corpus.getComposer('essenFolksong')
+	3. corpus.getComposer('monteverdi')
+	4. corpus.getComposer('oneills1850')
+	5. corpus.getComposer('palestrina')
+	6. corpus.getComposer('ryansMammoth')
+	7. corpus.getComposer('trecento')

+The probabilities can then be used as evaluating all the different aspects of creativity:

+- **value**: Does this NN consider the midi stream to be > 0.5 for any "genre"?
+- **novelty**: How far is the score given by the NN to the agent's idea of his genre? (i.e. the loss function?)
+- **surprisingness**: Incorporating the agents data, if he hasn't seen anything from genre 4 but got the highest score there, then quite surprising? etc...

+This network does not take into account the length\duration, but can be extended to such quite easily.

+**IDAN WHAT IS IMPORTANT?**

 ## Results
-The first outputs haven't conviced us that our generated music will find many sympathizers.
+Firstly, the first outputs haven't conviced us that our generated music will find many sympathizers.
 The tracks may have some chords which sound familar but the whole creation has no passion - like creating tension and their dissolution.
 Chords and rests are so unlikely to happen in the output caused of the few successive occurs in the input:
 if a more rests would exist they are combined to one longer one - therefore the Markov chain slightly ignores them.